-All Loyola University Chicago Archives & Special Collections digital collections are available through Loyola University Chicago Digital Collections or through the Loyola University Chicago Archives & Special Collections page on the Internet Library.
+Loyola University Chicago Archives & Special Collections digital collections are available through the following:

-The history of Holy Family Parish (Chicago, IL) is highlighted through items in Loyola's Special Collections.
+The history of Holy Family Parish (Chicago, IL) is highlighted through items from Loyola's Special Collections.

 The journal of the Illinois Catholic Historical Society founded by Frederick Siedenburg, S.J., after the celebration of the Illinois State Centennial in 1918.

 Documents from the Loyola Special Collections relating to the founding fathers of the United States.

 The Century of Progress World's Fair ran from 1933 through 1934.
 The images in this collection were taken by Samuel Insull, Jr.